40-Year Mortgage: An Explanation, The Pros And Cons

 Homes are places to put down our roots, entertain and have sanctuary, but they can also be costly.
 One of the ways to make a house a little more affordable is lengthening the term, which is the central appeal of a 40-year mortgage.
-However, there are also some serious drawbacks.
+However, there are also some drawbacks to consider.

-Although Rocket Mortgage® doesn’t offer them, we want to make sure you understand everything there is to know about a 40-year mortgage if you’re considering one so you can properly evaluate your options when applying for a mortgage.
+Although Rocket Mortgage® doesn’t currently offer them, we want to make sure you understand everything there is to know about a 40-year mortgage if you’re considering one so you can properly evaluate your options when getting approved for a mortgage.
 In this article, we’ll also run through some alternatives to a 40-year mortgage.

 Can You Get A 40-Year Mortgage?

-Yes, it’s possible to get a 40-year mortgage.
+Yes, some lenders offer a 40-year mortgage.
 Before we go any further, though, let’s make sure we touch on the basics.

 A 40-year mortgage means that if you made all payments as scheduled without making extra or bigger payments toward the principal to pay it off sooner, it would take 40 years to pay off the home.
-More traditional mortgages come in shorter-term loans anywhere between 8 – 30 years.
+Traditionally, mortgages come in loans anywhere between 8 – 30 years.

 These home loans can be fixed-rate mortgages, where your mortgage payment stays the same every month before accounting for property taxes and homeowners insurance.
 They may also be adjustable-rate mortgages (ARMs).
-These remain fixed at a lower rate than you can get on a typical fixed-rate mortgage at the beginning of the loan before adjusting up or down based on an index and margin after several years.
+These remain fixed at a lower rate than you can get on a typical fixed-rate mortgage for a set number of years at the beginning of the loan before adjusting up or down based on an index and margin after several years.

-These 40-year terms appeal to some because a longer time to pay off the loan means a small monthly payment.
-Depending on the mortgage lender, you may qualify for a lower down payment; if the payments are smaller, the loan could be considered less risky.
+These 40-year terms appeal to some because a longer time to pay off the loan means a smaller monthly payment.
+Depending on the mortgage lender, you may qualify for a lower down payment.

-Because these mortgages aren’t backed by traditional parties, 40-year mortgages may only be available from portfolio lenders or those with access to nontraditional investors.
-Portfolio lending involves a lender holding on to the loan for 40 years until it’s paid off.
+Since these mortgages aren’t backed by traditional parties, 40-year mortgages may only be available from portfolio lenders or those with access to nontraditional investors.
+Portfolio lending is when a lender holds onto the loan until it’s paid off, instead of selling it to an investor.